List of Server Error Codes

 • 4xx: Client Error – The request contains bad syntax or cannot be fulfilled

-List of Error Code Messages
+List of Server Error Code Messages

 • 302 = Found